 The main difference is that Cheetah enables partial results (results while parsing) while leopard does not.
 Leopard and Cheetah are only available in english (recently Picovoice started to develop their projects in other european languages).
 These ASRs are provided for personal & non-commercial use only.

 The architecture behind these ASRs is still not revealed.
 Nonetheless, they seem to have a classic approach, combining an acoustic model and a language model, using proprietary machine learning as architecture.
 Their benchmark shows in the table 1 that they built a language model specific to the training corpus (librispeech) for better results:

 Table 1.
 Benchmark provided by Picovoice

-What elements should you keep in mind from Offline ASR ?
+What elements should you keep in mind from Offline ASR?

 Usually, the performance of ASRs depends on the training data that is often conditioned.
 This creates a gap between theoretical and practice performances of ASR.
 This can be explained by the fact that models that depend on ten thousand hours of data are not that interesting because most of the time building that much data of the right type is a big challenge.
-In this case, Transfer Learning can be adopted as a solution to finetune pretrained ASRs with reasonable data and reasonable performance.
+In this case, Transfer Learning can be a solution to finetune pretrained ASRs with reasonable data and reasonable performance.

 ASR is the cornerstone of any voice interaction.
 In order to build the best possible voice user experience, you need to make sure yours is robust and accurate enough for your use case, whether it is offline or not.
 Vivoka provides a powerful ASR solution inside the VDK that you can complement with other technologies such as:

 - voice synthesis